Git AI

 Blame and Stats

-For line 2 of file.ts inserted by commit 6e4d6f2, Git AI looks up the Authorship Log for that commit to determine if the line was written by an AI prompt.
+For line 2 of file.ts inserted by commit 6e4d6f2, Git AI looks up the Authorship Log for that commit to determine if the line was written by an AI.
 Even if lines have shifted in intervening commits, git blame --line-porcelain <file> provides the original line position for correct lookups and overlay.

 alt